Every deck starts with a substantial Spanish passage before the drills begin.

 Spanish for people who suck at studying.

-An iPhone Spanish app with bite-sized cards, useful audio, joke-powered usage sentences, and conjugation review that does not politely pretend verbs are fine.
+A Spanish app with hand-authored deck passages, bite-sized cards, useful audio, joke-powered usage sentences, and conjugation review that does not politely pretend verbs are fine.

 “Takeeto is a boring AF way to learn Spanish.”